-Maintaining an Ideal Temperature For Your Leopard Gecko
+Maintaining an Ideal Temperature for Your Leopard Gecko

 The gecko likes warmer temperatures, so you will need to heat the aquarium for optimal health.
 Geckos prefer a basking surface temperature between 94 and 97 degrees Fahrenheit.
-During the night, the temperature can drop down as low as 60 degrees, and many experts recommend a drop in temperature can help the gecko stay healthier.
+During the night, the temperature can drop down as low as 60 degrees, and many experts recommend that a drop in temperature can help the gecko stay healthier.
 Lower temperatures at night are natural, and dropping the temperature in your aquarium will better simulate nature.
-Most experts recommend reducing the temperature to between 70–77-degrees once the sun goes down.
-Many people also like to set up the aquarium, so there is a hot side with daytime temperatures and a cool side with nighttime temperatures, so your pet can be where it is most comfortable.
+Most experts recommend reducing the temperature to between 70–77 degrees once the sun goes down.
+Many people also like to set up the aquarium so that there is a hot side with daytime temperatures and a cool side with nighttime temperatures, so your pet can be where it is most comfortable.

 Heating Your Aquarium

-The Halogen bulb is going to be the best way to heat your geck terrarium.
+The halogen bulb is going to be the best way to heat your gecko’s terrarium.
 These bulbs closely simulate natural light from the sun by producing UVA light that reptiles require to stay active.
 Look for a heat bulb that creates a broad spectrum of light for the best results.
 The downside to these bulbs is that the ultraviolet light production decreases over time, and since it still produces normal light, you won’t know the difference, so you will need to change the bulbs regularly even if they seem to be working.
 It’s also a smart idea to get an accurate terrarium thermometer so you can check the temperature regularly to make sure it is within ideal limits.
 Some brands will allow you to monitor the temperature and humidity from the same device.

 Deep Heat Projectors are very similar to halogen bulbs and produce the ultraviolet light that your reptile requires, but these systems are a little more complex than halogen bulbs.
 They may not be for everyone because they require special dimmers to keep the bulb from getting too hot.
 Ceramic heaters do not produce the right type of infrared light to keep your gecko healthy, so they are unsuitable for daytime use.
 However, your pet can see the infrared light created by the other types, and it can interfere with their sleep cycle.
 Many experts recommend using ceramic heaters at night to maintain the temperature while allowing your pet the rest it needs.
 Other items, like the heat mat, might be helpful in some aquariums but we recommend the more efficient methods we’ve already discussed.

-Maintaining an Ideal Humidity For Your Leopard Gecko
+Maintaining an Ideal Humidity for Your Leopard Gecko

 Geckos are desert animals, and they can tolerate low humidity but prefer to stay in an environment that keeps the humidity between 30 and 40 percent.
 Most homes in the United States have humidity in this range, so you won’t need to worry about it too much unless you live in a dry climate.

-However, geckos will need much higher humidity to shed their skin, which it will do every one or two months.
+However, geckos will need much higher humidity to shed their skin, which they will do every one or two months.
 Your pet will need the humidity to be 70% to 80% to remove the old skin.

 Hides

 The best way to make sure there is enough humidity for your gecko to shed its skin is to create a moist hide in the terrarium.
-Your gecko will also enjoy a dry hide, and a cool hide.
+Your gecko will also enjoy a dry hide and a cool hide.
 We’ll look at those in this section.

 Moist Hide

 The moist hide is the most critical because it will help your pet with its shedding and help regulate body temperature.
 If your gecko is about to lay eggs, she will likely put them here.
-Place the moist hide in the warm side of the tank, or it may be too clod to function effectively.
+Place the moist hide in the warm side of the tank, or it may be too cold to function effectively.
 You can purchase a commercial wet hide, or build one from a plastic container as long as it can handle the heat.
-Inside the hide, you will need o place a special substrate, like Sphagnum moss, that will hold the moisture.
+Inside the hide, you will need to place a special substrate, like sphagnum moss, that will hold the moisture.
 You can also use paper towels or coconut fibers in a pinch.

 Sphagnum moss is naturally antimicrobial, doesn’t smell, and holds moisture for a long time, so it’s the type we recommend.
-Put about two inches inside the hide and spray it with water when it becomes dry to provide your pet with the humidity it requires.
+Put about 2 inches inside the hide and spray it with water when it becomes dry to provide your pet with the humidity it requires.

 Dry Hide